QCD sum rule study of topped mesons within heavy quark effective theory: Discussion and Conclusions

-In summary, this work presents a pioneering application of QCD sum rules within the HQET framework to investigate mesonic systems containing a top quark.
-In parallel, singly topped baryons are systematically examined in Ref.~\cite{Zhang:2025xxd} using the same theoretical approach.
-Although both classes of hadrons are unlikely to form in nature due to the extremely short lifetime of the top quark, their theoretical study provides valuable insights into QCD dynamics in the heavy-quark limit.
-Topped mesons and singly topped baryons are generally expected to inherit the decay width of the top quark, which is precisely measured as \( \Gamma_t \approx 1.41\,\mathrm{GeV} \)~\citep{pdg}, which is comparable to the widths of the shortest-lived hadronic resonances, such as the \( \sigma(500) \) and \( \kappa(800) \).
-The decay widths of these resonances are estimated to be in the range of \( 400 \)–\( 700~\mathrm{MeV} \) and \( 500\text{--}800~\mathrm{MeV} \), respectively~\cite{pdg}.
-This correspondence places topped hadrons in a transitional regime where weak decay competes with strong binding, providing a unique opportunity to probe the onset of hadron formation at the extreme heavy quark mass scale~\cite{Chen:2023zlj}. { While the results of this study are speculative and exploratory, they provide an important step toward understanding the behavior of topped hadrons.
+In summary, this work presents the first application of QCD sum rules within the HQET framework to mesonic systems containing a top quark.
+In parallel, singly topped baryons are studied in Ref.~\citep{Zhang:2025xxd} using the same formalism.
+Although both topped mesons and singly topped baryons are challenging to form due to the extremely short lifetime of the top quark, their theoretical study offers valuable insights into QCD dynamics in the heavy quark limit.
+These systems are expected to inherit the top quark decay width, \( \Gamma_t \approx 1.41\,\mathrm{GeV} \)~\citep{pdg}, which is comparable to that of the shortest-lived hadronic resonances, such as the \( \sigma(500) \) and \( \kappa(800) \).
+The decay widths of these resonances are estimated to be in the range of \( 400 \)–\( 700~\mathrm{MeV} \) for the \( \sigma(500) \) and \( 500 \)–\( 800~\mathrm{MeV} \) for the \( \kappa(800) \)~\citep{pdg}.
+This places topped hadrons in a transitional regime where weak decay competes directly with strong binding, providing a unique opportunity to probe the onset of hadron formation at the extreme heavy quark mass scale~\cite{Chen:2023zlj}. { While the results of this study are speculative and exploratory, they provide an important step toward understanding the behavior of topped hadrons.
 Experimental verification of these predictions could either challenge the methods used in this study or offer insight into why they work in this context.
 In either case, the results will provide valuable information for further theoretical investigations into the nature of these novel hadronic states.}